m-pluta/m-pluta/README.md

 # Hi there! 👋

-I'm Michal, a developer living in the UK currently studying Computer Science at the University of Durham.
+I'm Michal, a developer living in the UK currently studying Computer Science at [Durham University](https://durham.ac.uk/).
-I'm in my 2nd year of study and looking for a summer 2024 internship.
+I'm in my 2nd year of study and looking for a summer 2024 internship to learn more about software engineering and lots of cool new stuff.

 ## About me